cnet-sudo/SFML_Sample/README.md

 cmake --build build --config Debug

-Clock to assign as a startup project
+SFML_Sample to assign as a startup project